This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll also get to see some of the most incredible gold artifacts you’ve ever laid eyes on, like jewelry, statues, and even a golden boat!
 It really is a spectacular collection and one of the most famous things to see in Bogota.

 To get the most out of the museum, you can join a small-group tour for a personalized experience that will give you an even deeper insight into the history behind the collection.
 This private museum tour includes one-way transportation from your hotel to the museum and a knowledgeable guide who will bring the exhibits to life.
-It lasts around 90 minutes and costs $60 USD per adult.

 The museum is open from 9 am to 6 pm from Tuesday through Saturday.
 It closes at 4 pm on Sunday and does not open on Mondays.